hdShang/arxiv-daily/docs/cs-CL/2025-05-02/papers/250501592v2-aura-a-diagnostic-framework-for-tracking-user-satisfaction-of-intera.md

 ---
 layout: default
-title: AURA: A Diagnostic Framework for Tracking User Satisfaction of Interactive Planning Agents
+title: "AURA: A Diagnostic Framework for Tracking User Satisfaction of Interactive Planning Agents"
 ---

 # AURA: A Diagnostic Framework for Tracking User Satisfaction of Interactive Planning Agents